meet julia belluz

 Journalist, Author and Speaker

-Based in Paris, Julia Belluz is a contributing opinion writer for the New York Times and the co-author of Food Intelligence, named one of The Economist’s Best Books of the Year.
+Julia Belluz is a contributing opinion writer for the New York Times and co-author of Food Intelligence, named one of The Economist’s Best Books of the Year.
+She has reported extensively on nutrition, medicine, and global public health, with a focus on how policy, systems, and power shape human health.

-Her reporting spans nutrition, medicine, and public health, with a focus on how policy, systems, and power shape human health.
 Over the years, her work has helped inform public debate, influence health policy, and challenge some of the most persistent myths in modern medical and wellness culture.

 A woman with shoulder-length dark brown hair, wearing a white blouse and a silver necklace, smiling at the camera against a plain light-colored background.